gjvanderheiden/nvim/readme.md

 This took some digging.
 The readme on nvim-jdtls tells you to use ftplugin.
 Though this might work somehow, I used an autocommand, that nicked that nice idea from [here](https://github.com/Alexis12119/nvim-config).
 If you don't know what an autocommand is, it's worth to have a look.
 Basically it's events with listeners.
 The autocommand listen to opening a buffer wioth a specific file type, Java in this case, and than we call jdtls.start_or_attach() and off we go.

 Also we add some Java specific keybindings on the attach, so we have the key bindings when nvim it actually using the Java language server.
-[I do that in this scipt](https://github.com/gjvanderheiden/nvim/blob/main/lua/config/autocommands/jdtls.lua) In this script I'm declaring 2 lua functions, but I only use one.
-I'm experimenting to see if I can use a simplified version, becase jdtls is installed OS wide with a "jdtls" executable / command on the shell path.
+[I do that in this scipt](https://github.com/gjvanderheiden/nvim/blob/main/lua/config/autocommands/jdtls.lua).
+The scripts also does something with bundles, that is for the next section DAP & Test.

+I do not use use the java command directly as on the Readme page of nvim-jdtls, but I use the jdtls executable which does everything I need.

 The general keybindings are in a [seperate script](https://github.com/gjvanderheiden/nvim/blob/main/lua/config/autocommands/lsp.lua).
 This autocommand listens to LspAttatch.